ailur-backup/Burgernotes/APIDOCS.md

 Salt should be the SHA512 of the password
 ```

-(Yes i know this is really bad practice, guess why we are replacing it)
+(Yes I know these are really awful practice, guess why we are replacing it)

 To test if SHA-3 or argon2 is used, just try the SHA-3 and if 422 gets returned try argon2.